 Figure 7 - Longitudinal view health concerns

 The first diagnosis of the GP is food poisoning.
 Medication is given for diarrhea and food poisoning.
 The vomiting and pain still remain after 3 weeks.
 The GP suspects some inflammation in the abdomen.
-New medication is given and meanwhile the boy is referred to the general hospital.
+New medication is given and meanwhile RicardoRicardo is referred to the general hospital.

 If health concerns were tracked across the GP visits/encounters: